 At its most basic level, Health Sciences is the study of all the ways in which you can deliver and improve healthcare.
 However, it goes deeper than that – utilizing scientific research and practical application to improve population health through a wide array of specialties related to the delivery of health care.

-UC’s online Bachelor of Science in Health Sciences program provides students with an in-depth science background to prepare them for the opportunity through further studies to work in fields such as physical therapy, medicine, dentistry, exercise science, occupational therapy, public health, health administration, physician’s assistant, nurse practitioner, and medical dietetics.
+UC Online’s Bachelor of Science in Health Sciences program provides students with an in-depth science background to prepare them for the opportunity through further studies to work in fields such as physical therapy, medicine, dentistry, exercise science, occupational therapy, public health, health administration, physician’s assistant, nurse practitioner, and medical dietetics.

-UC Online’s health sciences degree is a completion degree for those already holding an allied health associate degree and are looking to advance to a bachelor’s degree.
+UC Online’s health sciences degree is a completion degree option for those already holding an allied health associate degree and are looking to advance to a bachelor’s degree.

 Do you have an allied health associate degree, but are looking to advance or change your career in the field of healthcare immediately after graduation?
 Then a Bachelor’s in Health Sciences degree is the perfect next step.

 For example, you can advance your allied health associate degree through this bachelor’s completion program and gain an edge on competition within the healthcare field.
-Earning your BS in Health Sciences is a perfect first step before going on to graduate school.
+Earning your BS in Health Sciences is a perfect first step before going on to a graduate degree program.
 However, keep in mind that many graduate programs have different requirements, so be sure to consult with your intended graduate school for additional information first.

 * It’s important to note that some graduate and professional programs may require additional or alternate coursework as prerequisites in addition to minimum grade requirements.
 Our faculty advisors can help you navigate this.
 We also recommend you consult your intended graduate program for additional information.